rain-1/stage0-specs/hex1.md

 All pointers are 16bits long with big endian byte, nybble and bit orientation.
 Therefor are prefixed with @ (0x40).
-The calculation for the relative displacement is the number of bytes from the start of the instruction to the destination.
+The calculation for the relative displacement is the number of bytes from the end of the immediate to the destination.

 ## Big and little endianness